lxylxy123456/uberxmhf/bug_085/README.md

 `0x69000 - 0x7cfff` are observed to be used for REP INS.
 However, now there are too many things printed on the screen, and Linux takes too long to boot.

+In `xmhf64-nest 1bf106823`, slightly optimize workaround code to make things run faster.
+However, Linux is still taking too long to load.
+One measure is to use `--enable-optimize-nested-virt` in L2 XMHF (L0 = KVM, L1 = XMHF, L2 = XMHF, L3 = Linux).
+This makes VMEXIT caused by L3 a little bit faster.
+However, looks like Linux still stucks at WRMSR to `IA32_TSC_DEADLINE`.
+We probably need to make XMHF much faster.

+### GRUB keyboard problem

+In `xmhf64-nest 117389b8f` (L1) and `xmhf64 efdafbd78` (L2), L3 GRUB does not
+respond to keyboard events (e.g. press down arrow) correctly.
+It looks like it is stuck on VMCALL events forever.
+The VMCALL event is generated because L2 uses it in E820 handler.

+If the code modifying BDA memory in `_vmx_int15_initializehook()` is removed, GRUB becomes normal, but there are still VMEXITs due to VMCALL, which is strange.

+After some thinking, I realize the problem.
+Suppose the original BIOS's INT 15h handler is at 0xf000:0x5678.
+When L1 XMHF loads, it changes IVT to 0x40:0xac.
+The original BIOS handler is saved at 4 bytes starting at 0x4b0.
+When L2 XMHF loads, it saves 0x40:0xac to 0x4b0.
+So when there is a Non-e820 BIOS call, the L2 XMHF will call 0x4ac forever.

+To solve this problem, XMHF should check the value in IVT.
+If it is already 0x40:0xac, simply skip.
+Bug fixed in `xmhf64 3d916a673`.
+However, GRUB is still very slow in responding to keyboard input.
+This can be a good way to measure the efficiency of nested VMEXIT / VMENTRY efficiency.

+TODO: optimize VMWRITE and VMREAD in L1 XMHF
+TODO: try on newer computer
+TODO: Linux stuck on `IA32_TSC_DEADLINE`.
+Modify the value written by WRMSR?
+TODO: implement VMCS shadowing
 TODO